By Tcoch

 STABILITY: ${STABILITY:-stable}

 MERCURE_PUBLISHER_JWT_KEY will be an environment variable available in the container.
-Its value will either be the value of the CADDY_MERCURE_JWT_SECRET variable, on !ChangeThisMercureHubJWTSecretKey! by default.
+Its value will either be the value of the CADDY_MERCURE_JWT_SECRET environment variable on the host machine, or the string default value !ChangeThisMercureHubJWTSecretKey!.

-How do you set the CADDY_MERCURE_JWT_SECRET variable value ?
+Now, how do you set the CADDY_MERCURE_JWT_SECRET variable value?
 Here's some options:

-• The environment variable exists on your host machine: it will be used
+• The environment variable exists on your host machine: it can be used

-• A more flexible option is to use a .env file, in which you will set the environment value to the value you need
+• A more flexible option is to use a .env file, which is read by the docker tool when building the image, and in which you will set the environment value to the value you need.
+You can also put the value in another file, then you will need to build the image with docker compose --env-file <my_file> build

-• Alternatively, you can define the variable value in the start of your docker command(s), for example CADDY_MERCURE_JWT_SECRET=MySecret docker compose [...]
+• Alternatively, you can define the variable value in the start of your docker command, for example CADDY_MERCURE_JWT_SECRET=MySecret docker compose build

-Now that this is clear, let's deploy an actual Symfony app.
+Now that this is clearer, let's deploy an actual Symfony app.

 Deploying an app in dev environment

 When you check the various files and containers, you'll see that the APP_ENV variable has a default dev value in the frankenphp_dev image.
 Which means, any container using this image, will have APP_ENV=dev as its core.
-Cool, that's what you needed in our app anyway.
+Cool, that's what I wanted anyway.

 Deploying an app in test environment

-To create the same app as before, but for the purpose of testing, we would assume that it works just as dev.
-Then, inside your container, you perform bin/console dump-env:test, and your good.
+To create the same app as before, but for the purpose of testing, we could assume that it works just as dev.
+Then, inside your container, you perform bin/console dump-env:test, and you're good.
 Well, spoiler : no.

-Now, let's connect to that container, and check what's going on.
+Let's connect to that container, to see what's going on.

 $ git clone https://github.com/dunglas/symfony-docker.git .